Gokyo Trek - Day 1 - Sagarmatha National Park - Nepal

 The trek began on October 22nd after taking the highly anticipated flight from Kathmandu to Lukla, which according to YouTube videos, is the most dangerous airport in the world.
 Yes, you are landing on an angled runway on the side of a mountain with very little room for error, but honestly, it felt like any other plane landing to me and I had full faith in the pilots... plus the weather was perfect.
 Arriving in Lukla, Gopal went straight to work arranging for some porters (which were numerous, all milling about at the airport entrance).
 We ended up with two wonderful porters named Gaurab and Lachhi who, like all porters in Nepal, are almost super-humanly strong and resilient.

 Even though Lukla isn't at very high elevation (2850 m), we were still able to feel the change from the low altitude of Kathmandu.
 The 6 hours of mostly downhill hiking to the village of Phakding seemed a bit harder than expected.
 I was suffering from some shortness of breath and a slight headache, but none of that really stopped me from taking in the incredible scenery unfolding before me.
 As you can imagine, being in the Hymalaya's is a one of a kind experience, but due to that it obviously draws quite the crowd of adventurers.
 The EBC trek has become very popular over the years and the whole region is pretty packed with other trekkers.
 I knew going in to it that this would not be the typical hike I'm used to.
 I was determined to let this trek be whatever it would be and just go with the flow, hence my almost hourly mantra of "I will abide."
+(I think going with a dudeist philosophy in any new and unpredictable situation is always a good approach).

 As you go along, it becomes increasingly clear that the comforts of the "civilized world" do not really exist out here, especially the further in you get.
 If you are expecting easy access to hot water, a wide selection of food, flush toilets, warm showers, heated rooms, free electricity, etc, well, you are in for some surprises.
 As developed as it has become (internet and cell phone reception) it is still isolated in many ways.
 Almost all the food is carried from the lowlands by porters and animals, so when it comes to eating you are going to be limited to mostly non-perishables (good luck finding raw fruits and veggies on any menu).
 I would highly recommend packing some extra food to help balance out the carb focused diet you will encounter (mainly rice, noodles, potatoes, momos).
 If you are a meat eater, bring some sausage or jerky because you could potentially ruin your whole trip if you risk eating meat that has been travelling for days without refrigeration (I saw porters carrying large cuts of exposed meat).